AssetMantle/documentation/markdowns/Creators_doc_Terms_APIList.md

 #### <ins>revealMeta.createMetaRevealMsg</ins>
-<p>used to cancel an issued order pertaining to a specific order ID.
+<p>used to reveal the hashed mataProperties.
 Only defines and outputs a message object. </p>
 <p><strong>Function Signature</strong></p>

 `createMetaRevealMsg: (